If there is one thing you can say about our team, it is that we are passionate.

 Lou lives near the sea and enjoys walking and adventures with her husband and young daughter who keeps her busy.

-As head of partnerships Jon is responsible for overseeing the sales, marketing and client services teams.
+As partnerships director Jon is responsible for overseeing the sales, marketing and client services teams.
 Building strong relationships with industry and delivering business value to our members is paramount, with the ultimate goal of driving forward the positive impact Ecosurety has on increasing ethical and quality recycling.
 Fair to say he is a busy man!

 Before joining the wonderful world of Ecosurety, Jon graduated from Cardiff University with BA Hons degree in History, before spending the next 10 years working for a major automotive company in the UK.
 Here he worked as part of the leadership team and as a consultant to major partners in the private and public sectors, with a particular focus on sustainable travel and achieving positive behavioural change in employee travel culture to reduce carbon emissions.
 It is here that Jon’s passion for sustainability initiatives blossomed, leading him to join Ecosurety where he could have even more of a positive impact on the environment.